-Time to renew your Kern Astronomical Society membership
+Time to renew your Kern Astronomical Society Membership

 The Kern Astronomical Society Board would like to have all renewal dues paid by Christmas 2023.
-Your renewal notice will be available at our next meeting on Friday October 6th.
-Please review it to make sure all of your information is correct.
+Renewal notices are available at our next meeting on Friday November 3rd.
+Please review your notice to make sure all of your information is correct.
 Our dues for the 2023 /2024 year will be \$25.
 Please be prepared to pay your dues by bringing a check [Made out to Kern Astronomical Society] or cash.
 We do not accept credit cards.
 If you are unable to attend our next meeting, your renewal invoice will be emailed to you.